swillis/ladder-tournament/README.md

 Any new components, shared or utils files you create must be imported within `app/css/main.scss`, which is the file Gulp processes to create your final stylesheet at `build/assets/css/main.css`.

-Reminder: any new SCSS files you create that use variables need to `@import 'variables';` at the top, and if they include any mixins you've added, they need to `@import 'mixins/your-mixin-name'` as well!
+Don't forget `@import 'variables';` at the top of any new files that include variables - and `@import 'mixins/your-mixin-name';` in any new files where you've used `@include your-mixin-name`, and so on.

 ####JS